ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 .. note::

-	Cross-memory is supported only on MVS systems (OS/390 or z/OS).
+	Cross-memory is supported only on z/OS systems (OS/390 or z/OS).
 The VIRXM product from Syspertec must also be installed.

 **xmname** - The name of the cross-memory manager started task (VIRXM).

 **pgmname** - The name of the VIRTEL XM interface program used for this connection.
 The following values can be specified:

-	**VIR0X09** - Interface program for MVS systems.
+	**VIR0X09** - Interface program for z/OS systems.
 This is the default.

 6.2.119.
 XM2 parameter
 ^^^^^^^^^^^^^^^^^^^^^^